 Before you finalize plans to buy your dream home in Tampa, Orlando, or other Florida communities, you need to get a firm understanding of the home’s actual condition.
-The unfortunate reality is that foundation issues are common throughout the state.
-Even minor problems can impact the construction and overall condition of the structure, and repairs could cost a small fortune to make.
-You may ultimately decide to buy a house that has known foundation problems, but you need to be aware of what you are getting into and how it will impact you going forward.
+The unfortunate reality is that foundation problems are common throughout the state.
+Even minor foundation problems can impact the construction and overall condition of the structure, and repairs could cost a small fortune to make.
+You may ultimately decide to buy a house that has known foundation problems, but you need to be aware of what you are getting into and how foundation problems will impact you going forward.

 Before you can make an educated decision about your purchase, you need to have a solid understanding of the home’s foundation problems.
 Regardless of whether the home is in Naples, Ft.
-Myers, or other Florida communities, the signs of potential issues are the same.
+Myers, Tampa, or other Florida communities, the signs of how to identify foundation problems are the same.
 Some of these include:

 - A noticeable slope through the floor